-“The legal profession has the onerous task of formulating the legal and regulatory framework for Kenya’s nuclear power programme as per the International Atomic Energy Agency’s guidelines,” said KNEB Board Member Mr. Joseph Odhiambo.
+“The legal profession has the onerous task of formulating the legal and regulatory framework for Kenya’s nuclear power programme as per the International Atomic Energy Agency’s guidelines,” said NuPEA Board Member Mr. Joseph Odhiambo.

 He challenged the lawyers at the conference to spearhead public discourse on nuclear law.